 - Make certain you have completely charged batteries.
 Let your rechargeable batteries charge overnight or for at least a few hours.

 - Exchange the batteries if your hearing aid is designed to allow that.
-You might need to bring your hearing aid in to a specialist if the battery is sealed inside.
+You might need to bring your hearing aid in to be worked on if the battery is sealed inside.

 Every Surface Should be Cleaned

 Needless to say, hearing aids log a lot of time inside your ears.
 And there’s a lot happening in there (your ears are like party rooms, only more hygienic).
 So it’s no surprise that your hearing aids will get a little dirty while helping you hear.
 In spite of the fact that hearing aids are designed to cope with some earwax, it’s a good idea to have them cleaned once in a while.
 A few issues linked to buildup and dirt could include: